brave-experiments/Mjolnir/README.md

 - **{cmdName}**: Binary's sub command.

 ## Requirements
+- GNU Make (>= v3.81)
 - A UNIX based machine.
 - Go (>= v 1.12.7)
 - Docker Engine Community (>= v 19.03.1)
 - Terraform (>= v0.12.5)
+- An AWS subscription with the permissions to create IAM roles, policies, EC2 instances, s3 and Cloud watch.

+## In a rush?

+To rapidly build , deploy and test a chain in one command, from the root folder the user should:
+- Make a copy of the `yaml file` i.e. `cp examples/values.yml examples/values-local.yaml`
+- Set the parameter for your chain and infrastructure (i.e gas limit, block time, vm type and so on)
+- From the root folder, enter `make quorum-hammer`
+- This should take about 20 minutes.
+- After this is done, a results folder will be created the user's root directory with the test results in it.

 ## Getting started

-**Before proceeding, it is important to ensure that your AWS user has the right permissions for creating IAM roles / policies, EC2 , ECS, s3 and Cloudwatch**.

 - **Step 1: Deploy Infrastructure**
    - Clone this repo - ` git clone git@github.com:brave-experiments/Mjolnir.git`
+   - Run

+      `make build`

-   - Run `make build` from in root folder.
+   from in root folder.
 This will build compile the terraform and go modules, creating a `mjolnir` binary in the root folder.
    - Create a copy of the configuration files in `examples/values.yaml` to  `examples/values-local.yaml` i.e.

       `cp examples/values.yaml examples/values-local.yaml` .
 This is important as this file is added to the .gitignore file and protects the user from accidentally commiting secrets to their online repository.